 Noelle can deal damage, heal your team, and provide a decent shield, but she doesn't excel in any of these roles.
 Her damage is far behind Itto's, her shield is weaker than Diona's, and her healing is both inconsistent and relatively low.
 That said, she's a guaranteed unit, and she'll get you through some tough situations.

-The Traveler is among the weakest five-star characters in the game, but their geo abilities are pretty solid overall.
-Their skill has a very short cooldown and hits reasonably hard, and their burst has huge range and provides a critical rate boost to everyone nearby.
-These abilities make the geo Traveler pretty strong in geo comps, not to mention teams looking to spam low-cooldown abilities while cycling characters.
+The Traveler is among the weaker characters in the game, but their Geo abilities are decent.
+Their skill has a very short cooldown and hits reasonably hard, and their burst has good range and provides a critical rate boost to everyone in its range.
+These abilities make the Geo Traveler pretty strong in geo comps, not to mention teams looking to spam low-cooldown abilities while cycling characters.

 Paired with a few select characters like Shenhe or Bennett, Chongyun is actually pretty good.
 The thing is, he's actively bad in a lot of other teams.
-See, his elemental skill puts down a field that converts the melee attacks of everyone inside to cryo damage (with a few exceptions), and this can really throw off your build.
-Chongyun unlocks some fun cryo synergies and his burst packs a punch, but he's tougher to use than someone like Kaeya.
+See, his elemental skill puts down a field that converts the melee attacks of everyone inside to Cryo damage (with a few infusion exceptions), and this can really throw off your build.
+Chongyun unlocks some fun Cryo synergies and his burst packs a punch, but he's tougher to use than someone like Kaeya.

-Like Bennett, Sara can increase the attack of your other characters, but she's much tougher to use and usually needs an electro battery to fuel her (actually pretty decent) elemental burst.
-She's also pretty constellation-dependent, with her C2 making her less clunky and her C6 making her buff more valuable for electro characters.
+Like Bennett, Sara can increase the attack of your other characters, but she's much tougher to use and usually needs an Electro battery to fuel her (actually pretty decent) elemental burst.
+She's also pretty constellation-dependent, with her C2 making her less clunky and her C6 making her buff much more valuable for Electro characters.

 Barbara is essentially a weaker Qiqi.
 Her skill and burst don't do any damage and provide less healing overall, so while she is usable with the Ocean-Hued Clam artifact set, she's a low-value healer.
 At the very least, she can use the Thrilling Tales of Dragon Slayers catalyst to boost the attack of your main carry.

-The Traveler's starting anemo kit isn't as useful as their geo or electro trees.
-Their elemental skill deals decent anemo and swirl damage, but their burst is very awkward to use, often pushing small enemies out of your range while totally whiffing on larger enemies.
-The anemo Traveler has some use thanks to the Viridescent Venerer artifact set, but any other anemo character will surpass them.
+The Traveler's starting Anemo kit isn't as useful as their other variants.
+Their elemental skill deals decent Anemo and Swirl damage, but their burst is very awkward to use, often pushing small enemies out of your range while totally whiffing on larger enemies.
+The Anemo Traveler has some use thanks to the Viridescent Venerer artifact set, but any other Anemo character will surpass them.

-Thoma's burst grants a minor shield every time your current character attacks, but while this is good for shrugging off attacks, it doesn't offer much in the way of damage mitigation.
+Thoma's burst grants a minor shield every time your current character attacks, but while this is good for shrugging off attacks, it doesn't offer much in the way of actual damage mitigation.
 Thoma also has surprisingly low HP for an HP-scaling shielder, so his overall utility is limited.
 However, Dendro has given him a unique role as a Burgeon enabler which lets his Pyro burst shine, though building him for elemental mastery makes his already fragile shield even flimsier.

-Xinyan's skill creates a pyro shield that can protect all your characters, while her burst deals a chunk of physical damage in a small area.
-She can be played as a main DPS or a burst support character with some shield utility, but without constellations, she's tough to fit into most teams.
-Her shield is weak, and her burst doesn't scale very well.
-And even with constellations, she never really excels at any one role due to her split scaling.
+Xinyan's skill creates a Pyro shield that can protect all your characters, while her burst deals a chunk of physical damage in a small area.
+She can be played as a main DPS or a burst support character with some shield utility, but without Constellations she's tough to fit into most teams.
+Her shield is weak, her burst doesn't scale very well, and even with Constellations she never really excels at any one role due to her split scaling.

-Sadly, Aloy left most of her gadgets back in Horizon Zero Dawn, leaving her with little to work with in Teyvat.
-Her elemental skill is clunky and has a long cooldown, and while her burst deals a respectable chunk of cryo damage, she's worse than even Chongyun in basically every scenario.
+Sadly, Aloy left most of her gadgets back in Horizon Forbidden West, leaving her with little to work with in Teyvat.
+Her elemental skill is clunky and has a long cooldown, and while her burst deals a respectable chunk of Cryo damage, she's worse than even Chongyun in basically every scenario.